JamesL23/cse340-final-project/README.md

 ## Configuration Settings

-This application uses of version 2.8.9 of Google's Gson library to save and load data between sessions.
+- Google Gson library version 2.8.9: Save and load data between sessions
+- Mapbox API version 10.5.0: Display location info
+- Android play services location 19.0.1: Get device location

 ## API Key

-_Let the course staff know whether or not your app requires an API Key and to whom it was sent via email_
+This application requires a public and private Mapbox API key, which has been/will be sent to [TODO]

 ## Reading the Code: